buddydev/limit-groups-per-user/readme.txt

 1. Download `limit-groups-per-user.zip`
 1. Unzip It
-1. Upload `limit-grouops-per-user` directory to your `/wp-content/plugins` directory
+1. Upload `limit-groups-per-user` directory to your `/wp-content/plugins` directory
 1. Go to the plugin management page and activate the plugin "Limit Groups Per User", Activate the plugin sitewide if you want to use it sitewide.
 1. Enter the maximum no. of groups in Dashboard->Settings->BuddyPress->Settings(Or Network Admin->Settings->BuddyPress->Settings)
 Otherwise, Use the Plugin browser, upload it and activate, you are done.